-Dr. J. Michelle Kahlenberg, Associate Chief of Basic and Translational Research in the Division of Rheumatology, describes the research opportunities available for trainees in the Rheumatology Fellowship Training Program.
+Dr. J. Michelle Kahlenberg, Department of Internal Medicine Vice Chair for Basic and Translational Research, describes the research opportunities available for trainees in the Rheumatology Fellowship Training Program.

 Research at Michigan Medicine is conducted within nineteen academic schools and colleges and we are noted for our interdisciplinary research initiatives.
 The Medical School has 20 clinical and seven basic sciences departments, as well as the Unit for Laboratory Animal Medicine and the Department of Learning Health Sciences.
 Research, as well as teaching and clinical care, often cross traditional departmental boundaries, particularly in the school's interdisciplinary research centers and institutes, including the Rogel Cancer Center, Geriatrics Center, Frankel Cardiovascular Center, and Michigan Institute for Clinical and Health Research.

 History of Rheumatology at Michigan Medicine

 The Michigan Medicine Division of Rheumatology was established in 1960, one of the first specialized U.S. clinical units dedicated to the study and treatment of rheumatic diseases.
 Our Rackham Arthritis Research Unit had previously been established in 1937 and we were awarded our first NIH Training Grant in 1957.
 186 individuals have completed Rheumatology training since 1956, with 65 since 2000.
 Over that latter period, 15 graduates have made their career in Michigan.

 Dr. David A. Fox, MD, who recently stepped down as our Division Chief after 28 years of distinguished service, gives an overview of our Division's history, describing some of its most notable events.